timescale/docs/CONTRIBUTING.md

 Each major doc section has a dedicated directory with `.md` files inside, representing its child pages.
 This includes an `index.md` file that serves as a landing page for that doc section by default, unless specifically changed in the navigation tree.
 To edit a page, modify the corresponding `.md` file following these recommendations:

-- **Regular pages**: use your judgement and other pages for reference when deciding how to organize your contribution.
-Split your page into logical paragraphs, use visual aids, and link to other resources where necessary.
+- **Regular pages** should include:

+  - A short intro describing the main subject of the page.
+  - A visual illustrating the main concept, if relevant.
+  - Paragraphs with descriptive headers, organizing the content into logical sections.
+  - Procedures to describe the sequence of steps to reach a certain goal.
+For example, create a Timescale service.
+  - Other visual aids, if necessary.
+  - Links to other relevant resources.

 - **API pages** should include:

   - The function name, with empty parentheses if it takes arguments.